 Falls on Construction SitesClick For Your Free Consulation

 Falls on construction sites are a leading cause of worksite fatalities in New York City, NY.
 Victims are almost always entitled to workers’ compensation benefits to cover medical bills and lost wages.
-A construction accident lawyer at the Law Offices of Jay S. Knispel, LLC can evaluate whether you’re entitled to additional damages and help you get the compensation you deserve.
+A construction accident lawyer at the Law Offices of Jay S. Knispel Personal Injury Lawyers can evaluate whether you’re entitled to additional damages and help you get the compensation you deserve.

 We’ve been helping injured construction workers recover fair compensation across NYC since we opened our doors.